 In addition to general algebraic methods of root finding, others have proposed heuristic algorithms, mainly iterative in nature (see~\cite{GCJ11}, \cite{PH09}, \cite{RSL10}, \cite{PD10}, and~\cite{SGHP10}).
 Some have proofs of convergence, but no performance guarantees are known.
 Schmidt et al. \cite{SGHP10}, \cite{SUH10} study a refined version of the single-transmit dimension problem, where for the case that alignment is possible, they attempt to choose a good solution among the many possible solutions.
 Papailiopoulos and Dimakis \cite{PD10} relax the problem of maximizing degrees of freedom to that of a constrained rank minimization and propose an iterative algorithm.

-In a different direction of inquiry, Razaviyayn et al. \cite{RSL10} show that checking the feasibility of alignment for general system parameters is NP-hard.
-Note that their result is not in contradiction to ours, since our simple closed-form expression applies only to the fully symmetric case.
+In terms of the feasibility problem, Gonz\'alez, Beltran, and Santamar\'ia~\cite{GBS14} have given a polynomial-time randomized algorithm for determing whether given parameters are feasible.
+In a slightly different direction, Razaviyayn et al.~\cite{RSL10} show that checking the feasibility of alignment for specific system parameters, including the channel matrices, is NP-hard.
+Note that their result does not contradict that of Gonz\'alez et al., since the NP-hardness reduction requires special choices for the channel matrices and does not apply to generic channels.

-Finally, we want to emphasize that our attention has been restricted to vector space interference alignment, where the effect of finite channel diversity can be more easily observed.
+Finally, we emphasize that our attention has been restricted to vector space interference alignment, where the effect of finite channel diversity can be more easily observed.
 Interfering signals can also be aligned on the signal scale using lattice codes, which was first proposed in~\cite{BPT10} with followup work in~\cite{CJS09}, \cite{EO09}, and~\cite{MGMK09}.
-However, the understanding of this type of alignment is currently at the stage corresponding to infinite parallel channels in the vector space setting.
-In other words, essentially ``perfect'' alignment is possible due at infinite signal-to-noise ratios.
-See \cite{OE11} and~\cite{WSV11} for recent progress in this direction.

-The rest of the paper is outlined as follows.
-In Section~\ref{sec:results} we introduce the MIMO interference channel model and formulate the alignment feasibility problem.
-Section~\ref{sec:necessary} derives necessary conditions for alignment, and Section~\ref{sec:sufficient} gives sufficient conditions.
-Finally, Section~\ref{sec:computing} discusses computing the number of alignment solutions as well as how to compute the solutions themselves.
+Recent progress in this direction includes~\cite{OE11}, \cite{WSV11}, \cite{MN12}, and~\cite{OEN13}.